 This is the best homemade pizza sauce.
-It’s bright and tangy and so easy to make!
+It’s bright and tangy and so easy to make with just 5 ingredients!

 Today I’m sharing my favorite homemade pizza sauce, AKA The Best Homemade Pizza Sauce.

-BUT, this sauce is the only homemade pizza sauce I use in my kitchen because it’s easiest, tastes the best, and it freezes, so nights I don’t feel like cooking, I can grab a jar out of the freezer, defrost it in some warm water, spread it on a bagel, top with cheese, and have a quick and easy pizza dinner.
+BUT, this sauce is the only homemade pizza sauce I use in my kitchen because it’s easy, is my favorite tasting pizza sauce in all the world, and it freezes, so nights I don’t feel like cooking, I can grab a bag of it out of the freezer, defrost it in some warm water, spread it on a bagel, top with cheese, and have a quick and easy pizza dinner.

 So I’m breaking my no “the best” recipe titles rule because this sauce really is the best.